 www.greenspiritfarm.com

 Greenspirit Farm is a family-run and family-friendly farm in the beautiful rolling hills of Southwest Wisconsin.
 We grow a wide selection of high quality, often heirloom and open pollinated, vegetables and small fruits.
 We strive to move away from the hybrid varieties and the seed companies that support GM technology.
 As a result you will receive vegetables that are both familiar and those that seem new (but may be very old heirloom varieties) in their colors, shapes and delicious flavors.
-We are now certified organic and continue our pledge to grow your food in a sustainable way, to treat our land with love, respect and care, and always to remain local.
+While not yet certified organic, we pledge always to grow your food in a sustainable way, to treat our land with love, respect and care, and always to remain local.
 We also pledge to treat you with love, respect, and care: members and visitors are always welcome at the farm.
 We are here because of you, and we value your presence here.
 Please see our website for how you can share in the fun at Greenspirit!

 S. 3442 Wire Hollow Road, Viroqua, WI 54665